Piaget’s Theory of Moral Development

 Kohlberg’s Stages of Moral Development

 Many psychologists identified stages of development: Freud created stages of psychosexual development, Erikson identified stages of psychosocial development, and Piaget also identified stages of cognitive development.
-But more than one notable psychologist identified stages of moral development.
+However, more than one notable psychologist identified stages of moral development.
 Alongside Piaget, Lawrence Kohlberg identified stages of moral development.
 The two theories differ slightly but face similar criticisms.

 Kohlberg vs. Piaget’s Theory of Moral Development